d-floe/quartz/content/keebs/3_Royal-Kludge-RK84-Compact-75.md

 ### Summary

 This is the only case where I have no photos of this keyboard.
 I made mock-ups of my ideal design for this build inspired by a design on WASD Keyboards, but I have no real pictures of this board.
-I returned it pretty soon after because I was turned off by how “cramped” the layout was.
+I returned it pretty soon after because I was turned off by how "cramped" the layout was.

 > [!check] Pros
 >